Vishing: Scamming by Phone

 Let Unknown Numbers Go to Voice Mail

 Fraud experts recommend that you let all unknown numbers go to voice mail, even if they appear familiar.
-Scammers use fake caller ID to appear to be local callers.
+Scammers use fake caller ID so the number appears to be a local caller or a legitimate business.

 Any of these warning signs indicate that you're probably dealing with a scammer: